nla/incident-room/README.md

     <sam> !resolve
     * irbot changed the topic of #ir: No active incident | Previous: https://status.example.org/ir/27
-    <irbot> sam: Please complete the incident report or transfer IC at https://status.example.org/ir/27/report.
+    <irbot> sam: Please complete the incident report or transfer IC responsibilities
+            at https://status.example.org/ir/27/report.
 I will remind you by email in one day.